SummaryRead the full fact sheet

 Pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.

 Syphilis can also be passed through infected blood.
-However, blood used in blood donations is routinely screened for syphilis in Australia.
+However, blood used in is routinely screened for syphilis in Australia.

 How is syphilis diagnosed?